Listen to this blog post

-Today, Will Curran will walk you through all about event AV cost.
-He will go into the many complex parts covering labor rates, why brands matter, why new equipment may cost more, video, lighting and scenic expenses and more.
+Today, Will Curran will walk you through all about event AV costs.
+He will go into the many complex parts, covering labor rates, why brands matter, why new equipment may cost more, video, lighting, scenic expenses, and more.
 After you watch this week’s Whiteboard Wednesday, we are sure you will walk away with clarity on how to approach your event AV!

-But what I’ve found is across the entire world, almost everybody follows this model, which is whatever the cost is to buy a piece of equipment.
-For example, if it costs $1,000.00 to buy a camera or a speaker, then likely the AV company is charging you 10% of whatever the cost is to buy it.
-So what that means is they’re usually making their money back on the equipment within 10 rentals, or 10 events.
+The 10% rule means this: whatever the cost is to buy a piece of equipment, your AV company is charging you 10% of that.
+For example, if it costs $1,000 to buy a camera or a speaker, then the AV company is charging you 10% of that.
+They’re usually making their money back on the equipment within 10 rentals or events.